-Children are in groups (typically of no more than ten) and work with the same adults.
-These consistent, separate groups are referred to as bubbles.
-Each bubble is assigned a classroom to be used by that bubble only.
+Children will be placed in groups of no more than ten and will work with the same adults.
+These consistent, separate groups will be referred to as bubbles.
+Each bubble will be assigned a classroom to be used by that bubble only.
 It's not possible for every child to be in their own classroom with their own teacher.
-Children and adults from one bubble do not mix with those from another.
+Children and adults from one bubble will not mix with those from another.